Dr. Elyse Watkins

 Results: Multiple results were found for all three searches.
 The results for packing an abscess revealed that packing made no difference in the outcome of patients.
 The search also revealed that antibiotics in conjunction with incision and drainage was favorable over not having antibiotics.
 Lastly, POCUS was very helpful to clinicians in determining location and size of an abscess and assisted in distinguishing an abscess from cellulitis.

 Memon AS.
 Complete Guide to Managing a Subcutaneous Abscess in the Emergency Department.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2020; 2(1).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.